tectonic-typesetting/tectonic/docs/src/howto/auctex-setup/index.md

 ### Compile LaTeX outside a Tectonic project

-To do this, you can simply invoke `M-x TeX-command-master`, and the select the `Other` option, passing in the compile command `nextonic compile -f latex <name of file>`.
+To do this, you can simply invoke `M-x TeX-command-master`, and the select the `Other` option, passing in the compile command `tectonic -X compile -f latex <name of file>`.

 > **Caution**: Compiling a document with multiple LaTeX files in this manner